 MAAC's Relationship to the Advisory Boards

-MAAC is the conglomerate of the four advisory boards.
+The Multicultural Affairs Advisory Council is the conglomerate of the four advisory boards.
 While each board has separate meetings and projects throughout the year, all four boards come together to form MAAC.
 As MAAC, they meet at least once a semester, namely for a joint weekend retreat and planning meeting at the beginning of each semester.

 Shared Functions of the Advisory Boards

 MAAC's advisory boards focus on advocacy, rather than programming.
-While each advisory board has a unique community focus and ways in which it enacts its work, they all share these common advocacy functions as they serve our undergraduate students in Columbia College and Columbia Engineering:
+While each advisory board has a unique community focus and way in which it enacts its work, they all share these common advocacy functions as they serve our undergraduate students in Columbia College and Columbia Engineering:

 - Outreaching to and developing connections with relevant student communities and organizations

 - Understanding student experiences and identifying key issues within their focus community